gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Thank you to Ben Cooper for his collaboration on developing the original Kami solver and thanks to [Max Bernstein](https://bernsteinbear.com) for his thoughtful feedback on this post.

-[^1]: Kami is available in both [iOS](https://apps.apple.com/us/app/kami/id710724007) and [Android](https://play.google.com/store/apps/details?id=com.stateofplaygames.kami2&hl=en-US) app stores.
+[^kami-app]: Kami is available in both [iOS](https://apps.apple.com/us/app/kami/id710724007) and [Android](https://play.google.com/store/apps/details?id=com.stateofplaygames.kami2&hl=en-US) app stores.

-[^2]: While this optimization is fairly elementary, a cursory literature review did not turn up prior work on this topic, so as far as I know this is a novel approach.
+[^novel-finding]: While this optimization is fairly elementary, a cursory literature review did not turn up prior work on this topic, so as far as I know this is a novel approach.
 Please reach out if you know otherwise!

-[^3]: Edit (Oct.
+[^faster-markov-constraints]: Edit (Oct.
 2025): The original Markov constraint implementation can be improved.
 Second degree neighbors fall outside the Markov blanket if the associated first degree neighbor has a different color than the contracting vertex.
 This reduces the number of vertices inside the Markov blanket and further shrinks the search space.